Corollarium/modelarium/docs/laraveltutorial.md

 ## Frontend

 Modelarium can generate frontend components too.
 Let's see how this works.
 We'll generate Vue components for the tutorial.
+We'll use this integrated with Laravel, but you can also output the scaffolding to a separate project.
 Start by adding UI support deps to the application:

 ```shell
 # add laravel ui deps